 What to Do if You Lose Your Child in Public

-1. Don’t Panic
+1. First, Don’t Panic

 This is obviously a ridiculous suggestion.
 But, it’s number one on every list of “what to do” in these situations.
 I would say to do the best you can.
 And don’t get so blindingly panicked that you can’t take the necessary next steps.

-2. Get Other People Involved
+3. Get Other People Involved in Finding Your Child

 If you’re in a large public place like a mall or an amusement park, contact the main office or security as quickly as possible.
 Google their phone number and make a call if the office is not nearby.

 If the situation goes on more than a few minutes or the main office of wherever you are is unhelpful or doesn’t exist, get the police involved.

 Don’t be afraid to yell, loudly, to get your child’s attention.
 If they simply wandered off, they will hopefully hear you and respond.
 If not, alerting others nearby to the situation can only be helpful.

 Before leaving the house with your child it’s a good idea to prepare for the “what-ifs” of public separation.
 I like this list of safety tips.
 And want to highlight a few of my own.

 Seeking out a police officer or other person in charge can be a good place to start.
 A mom with children is often a safe person for a child to approach as well.

 Communicate About Who is the Eyes On Parent

 When we’re out in public if one of us is headed to the restroom, or paying for lunch, or otherwise not paying attention, before we look away we say, “Do you have her?”
 And wait for confirmation.

 Who is designated to watch the kids?
 Mom?
 Dad?
 Grandma?
 Make sure there are no communication lapses resulting in a child wandering off in public.

-When Your Child is a Runner
+When Your Child Takes Off in a Public Place

 I was beginning to think this was just my kid.
 Then I came across this great advice on alphamom.com.
 To summarize the advice, my daughter will be on a toddler leash or in a stroller until this phase of taking off in public passes.
 Luckily I have both.